gianzamboni/ghost-duck-bot/README.md

     * prison
     * ridgeview road house
     * tanglewood street house

+ I also react to some of your messages by sending a gif if they contain some of the following strings (or similiar):
+        * "awa"
+        * "ewe"
+        * "iwi"
+        * "owo"
+        * "uwu"
+        * "si"
+        * "no"

  ### Warning: Be careful, Rubber Duck Ghost is a very impolite bot.
 If you do something he doesn't like it will insult you in spanish!

  ## Deployment